Pharmacy Early Assurance Program

 Applicants meeting these requirements will be invited to an interview with the Wegmans School of Pharmacy.
 Interviews take place during the Spring semester of the senior year of high school; typically PHEA Applicant Visit Days are held in late January and early February of each year.
-You will be contacted by The Office of Freshman Admissions to schedule your interview.
-Following the interviews, selected students will be offered admission into the Pharmacy Early Assurance Program no later than April 1.
+You will be contacted by the Office of Freshman Admissions to schedule your interview.
+Following the interviews, selected students will be offered admission into the PHEA Program no later than April 1.

-Students in the Pharmacy Early Assurance Program will be eligible to matriculate into the Doctor of Pharmacy Program by doing all of the following:
+Students in the PHEA Program will be eligible to matriculate into the Doctor of Pharmacy Program by doing all of the following:

 - Successfully complete the Pharmacy Seminar I and Pharmacy Seminar II courses (ITDY courses).
 The Pharmacy Seminar I course must be taken in the fall of the student’s freshmen year, and the Pharmacy Seminar II course can be taken any spring semester prior to matriculation into the Wegmans School of Pharmacy.